 Nielsen was buried at Evergreen Cemetery in Fort Lauderdale, Florida.
 He left his fourth wife and widow, Barbaree Earl Nielsen and his two sons, Maura and Thea Nielsen to mourn him.
 Nielsen’s favorite joke “Let ‘er rip” is inscribed on his gravestone.

 Again, he got married to Brooks Oliver in 1981.
 That one hit the rocks barely two years later.
 After this, Nielsen went on a long hiatus from marriage.
-However in his latter years, he finally married Barbaree Earl in 2001.
+However, in his later years, he finally married Barbaree Earl in 2001.

 Leslie Nielsen’s widow, Barbaree Earl is a 70-year-old American actress.
 She started dating Nielsen in 1995 before they finally got married in 2010.
 Barbaree has starred in films such as known for Dracula: Dead and Loving It (1995), Wrongfully Accused (1998) and Family Plan (1997) among others.